 GO BEYOND THE INCA TRAIL

-When it comes to stunning views and locations in the Andes, the Salkantay Trek is one of the richest—including Humantay Lake (with its electric teal waters) and camping at the base of the prominent Apu Salkantay.
+When it comes to stunning views and locations in the Andes, the Salkantay Trekking experience is one of the richest—including Humantay Lake (with its electric teal waters) and camping at the base of the prominent Apu Salkantay.
 You will also enjoy a night at our ecologically-friendly glass cabañas under a blanket of stars, and our unique campsite exclusive to Alpaca Expeditions that overlooks the sacred ruins of Machu Picchu!

-Why Choose Alpaca Expeditions for your Salkantay Trek?
+Why Choose Alpaca Expeditions for Salkantay Trekking?

-Our commitment goes beyond providing you with top-quality camping equipment, nutritious meals on the trail prepared by professional chefs, and leading safety procedures on every trek.
+Our Salkantay Trekking commitment goes beyond providing you with top-quality camping equipment, nutritious meals on the trail prepared by professional chefs, and leading safety procedures on every trek.
 As a 100% Peruvian company, we support our local communities through social projects and initiatives in porter welfare.